point-de-vyu/data-analytics-projects/Predicting_employee_quit_factors/README.md

 #### 1 .EDA
 First, I performed data preparation: dropped duplicated rows, encoded categorical variables (salary and department).

-Through data exploration, I identified two clusters of people who left the job.:
+Through data exploration, I identified two clusters of people who left the job:
 *  <details><summary>Overworking employees</summary>
-    Those who worked 240–300+ hours per month (mean monthly 200), participated in many projects and had a high evaluation score (> 0.8).
+    Those who worked 240–300+ hours per month (with monthly mean around 200), participated in many projects and had a high evaluation score (> 0.8).
 These employees often have a critically low satisfaction score (<0.15). </details>
 * <details><summary>Uninvolved employees</summary>
-   A group of employees who were engaged only in minimal number of projects (2) and had a low evaluation score (<0.6), regular working hours (<160) a low satisfaction level (<0.5).</details>
+   A group of employees who were engaged only in a minimal number of projects (2) and had a low evaluation score (<0.6), smaller than mean working hours (<160), and a low satisfaction level (<0.5).</details>

 <details>
 <summary>Illustrative Plot</summary>